ghislainv/deforisk-qgis-plugin/help/docsrc/articles/user_data.rst

 Area of interest
 ----------------

-You can specify your area of interest with the plugin.
+You can specify your area of interest when using the plugin.
 To do so, prepare a vector file and select it with the ``Area Of Interest`` argument in the ``Get variables`` tab of the plugin.
 The vector file will be automatically copied in the ``data_raw`` folder of the working directory and renamed ``aoi_latlon.gpkg``.
 The vector file should have the following characteristics:

 - It must be in lat/lon (i.e. unprojected with EPSG code 4326).

 - It must have two layers named ``aoi`` for the jurisdiction and ``subj`` for the subjurisdictions.

-More details on how to obtain such vector file in QGIS is available in the article untitled `Subnational jurisdictions <./subnational_jurisd.html>`_.
+More details on how to obtain such vector file in QGIS are available in the article untitled `Subnational jurisdictions <./subnational_jurisd.html>`_.

 Additional explicative variables
 --------------------------------